- The Libro Prosperity Fund supports projects between $5,000 and $100,000.

 Applicants will be required to demonstrate how their program or initiative will impact at least one of the desired outcomes in the specific focus area.

-- The organization must be a not-for-profit, registered charity, co-operative or community group
+- The organization must be a not-for-profit, registered charity, co-operative, not-for-profit social enterprise or community group

 - Generates benefits in southwestern Ontario